Py4Phy/PHY432/modules/setup_unix/Unix_Shell.md

 * `rm` (remove file, `rm -r` remove recursively (**dangerous!**))

   **WARNING**
-  {: .label .label-red .float-left }
+  {: .label .label-red .d-inline }
   There is no "Trashcan" or built in backup.
 Once you `rm` something, it is gone.
 Be especially careful with `rm -r`.
-  {: .text-red-300 }
+  {: .text-red-300 .d-inline }

+  `rm` also has the force (`-f`) option to ignore any safe guards such as permission settings that would otherwise not let you write to or delete a file.

   **WARNING**
-  {: .label .label-red .float-left }
+  {: .label .label-red .d-inline }
   Do not execute `rm -rf *`.
-It will erase everything permanently.
+It will erase *everything* permanently.
+  {: .text-red-300 .d-inline}

+Pro Tip
-  {: .text-red-300 }
+{: .label .label-inline }

-Note: all these commands can also work on multiple filenames. <span class="label">Pro Tip!</span>
+All these commands can also work on multiple filenames.
+{: .d-inline }

 #### <span class="label" style="background: green">Homework</span> Activity  ####